bibekanandadatta/JHU-Dissertation-Template/README.md

   - added support to generate PDF/A output on Overleaf directly.

-### Future task list
-- [ ] Add documentation for different font and bibliographic styles
-- [ ] Add additional listing environments for algorithms, codes, acronyms, supplementary materials, glossaries, etc.
-- [ ] Extend the document styling for paragraph and subparagraph environments and their appearance in TOC.

 ## What is included in this version of the template